 Do you or a loved one need addiction treatment for alcohol or drugs?
-It's easy to sign up too quickly for treatment, without a proper understanding what to look for.
+Many aren't aware of the right questions to ask, and how to compare more than one centre.

 The convenience of a nearby clinic can seem appealing when feeling in need of detox.